fpenim/SMOGE/README.md

-#Stochastic Modelling of Gene Expression
+# Stochastic Modelling of Gene Expression
+### A Stochastic Model of Gene Expression Including Splicing Events

 Proteins carry out the great majority of the catalytic and structural work within an organism.
 The RNA templates used in their synthesis determines their identity, and